FREQUENTLY ASKED QUESTIONS (FAQ)

 Yes, we can.
 We use CloudFlare as our primary, first line of defense.
 However, there are methods in which people get around that by finding IP leaks on a website and when they do, they can circumvent CloudFlare quite easily.

-CloudFlare works as a website-to-client intermediary that serves cached files based on the request meaning under normal circumstances your website can’t be hacked because the client only ever sees a cached snapshot of your website.
+CloudFlare works as a website-to-client intermediary (or reverse-proxy) that serves cached files based on the request meaning under normal circumstances your website can’t be hacked because the client only ever sees a cached snapshot of your website.

 However, if an attacker finds the IP of the server you’re hosted on, they can begin attacking the server itself which is why we currently run 500gbps DDOS protection and have the best firewalls in the industry.
 We can stop a wide range of attacks including brute force attacks.